 Her dance school is one of the most famous in Andalusia, recently featured in the German TV series 'Tansalarm.'

 MARÍA PARDO - Dancer and dance teacher

 Maria was born in Cadiz in 1989 and began dancing at five.
 She later became part of the Paca Briceño Folk Dance Ballet, appearing in many national and international festivals.
-At sixteen, she entered the Conservatorio Maribel Gallardo in Cadiz as a full-time student of Flamenco before gaining a Master of Music degree at the University of Madrid.
-Maria has danced and choreographed numerous Flamenco shows in Spain and overseas and recently produced two shows for children.
+At sixteen, she entered the Conservatorio Maribel Gallardo in Cadiz as a full-time student of Flamenco, before gaining a Master of Music degree at the University of Madrid.
+Maria has danced and choreographed numerous Flamenco shows in Spain and abroad and recently produced two Flamenco shows specifically for children.
 She is a regular performer on renowned Madrid stages and in 2015 was runner-up in the National Alegrías competition at the famous La Perla de Cadiz.

-Maria is a talented teacher.
+Maria is also a talented teacher.
 She is employed by the music school Educo-Musico as advisor on the professional development of dance teachers and is responsible for dance at the music school Aula-Sonora in Madrid.